Why Heathrow expansion?

 Heathrow Expansion-National Benefits

-- The Airports Commission found that expansion will create up to 180,000 jobs across the country, and deliver up to £187 billion in economic benefits.
+- The Airports Commission found that expansion will create tens of thousands jobs across the country, and deliver tens of billions in economic benefits.

 - Increased access to long haul markets, new domestic air routes and improved surface connections mean that Heathrow expansion will drive growth to every corner of the UK.

-- A new runway could mean more daily flights to emerging markets in Asia and South America.
+- A new runway could mean more daily flights to emerging markets such as in Asia.